walsh-quail-labs/Cell-Segmentation/README.md

 Once you have the `circle_virtual_environment` ready, you can run the code.
 To run the code, you can easily set up your sample image file in `demo.m` (in the main directory) and then run it.

 Please note that we are providing scripts for batch processes (to run on a whole folder), which is the `run.m` script.
-Line 4 of the `run.m`, provides the path to a configuration file where the user can set up the input and output path in a CSV file easily.
+Line 4 of the `run.m` provides the path to a configuration file where the user can easily set up the input and output path in a CSV file.

+Please remember that the weights for the deep learning model are available for download from the link [here](https://drive.google.com/file/d/1C3jcOiDjyMAtvB9SsxKDQGMfnbkOwXyW/view?usp=sharing).
+You need to put this file (.h5 file) inside the MaskRCNN folder ([~/Cell-Segmentation/Lib/MaskRCNN]()).